neogeny/TatSu/README.rst

 |TatSu| supports `left-recursive`_  rules in PEG_ grammars using the
 algorithm_ by *Laurent* and *Mens*.
 The generated AST_ has the expected left associativity.

+Starting with version 5.8.0 |TatSu| requires Python 3.10 or later.
+While no code in |TatSu| yet depends on new language or standard library features, the authors don't want to be constrained by Python version comaptibility consideration when developing features that will be part future releases.
+Therefore, to simplify version pinning for users of the library, they decided to proactively bump the Python minimum required version to 3.10.

+|TatSu| releases in the 5.7 series closely track releases in the 5.8 series
+while maintaining compatibility with Python 3.8 and later.
+Bug fixes are back-ported from 5.8 releases.
+Features are back-ported from the 5.8 releases unless they depend on Python features not available on the supported Python versions.
+Refer to the `CHANGELOG`_ for details.

 .. _algorithm: http://norswap.com/pubs/sle2016.pdf